therichkid/content-transformer-contao-to-wordpress/README.md

 The purpose of this node script is to transform content (news and articles) from a Contao v3.x CMS, exported as .csv, so it then can easily be imported into WordPress by using one of the many CSV import plugins.

-Contao (at least in v3.x) stores it's content in a very unusual manner into the database.
-Each news and article creates a table row in the corresponding table (`tl_news`, ...) which holds information like `id, headline, author` (as ID) and a `teaser`.
+Contao (at least in v3.x) stores its content in a very unusual manner into the database.
+Each news and article creates a table row in the corresponding table (`tl_news, tl_article`) which holds information like `id, headline, author` (as ID) and a `teaser`.
 This I will refer to as **container**.
-The **content** on the other hand is stored in another table, the `tl_content` table.
-This table contains then, as the name suggests, the content of the container.
+The **content** for the container on the other hand is stored in another table, the `tl_content` table.
+This table contains then, as the name suggests, the content of the containers.
 Each container has multiple entries here (One-to-many relationship).
 The mapping is as following:

-`content.pid === container.id && content.ptable === [container table name] || null`
+`content.pid === container.id && (content.ptable === [container table name] || null)`

 The entries for each container are sorted by `content.sorting` ascending.
 In addition, the Contao and WordPress CMSes are using different time formats for storing their content.

-This script is doing all of that automatically.
+This script's main purpose is to merge the content back to the container.

 ## What the script can do